 All they needed as a finishing touch was the addition of a tangy lemon and cream cheese frosting.

-The end result was a muffin-sized cake with a hole in the middle, filled with the delicious frosting, and topped with half pecan nut.
+The end result was a muffin-sized cake with a hole in the middle, filled with the delicious frosting, and topped with half a pecan nut.

 How much batter should I put in the bundt pan?